The burden of these studies is to provide scriptural support for the claims in our doctrinal statement and to respond to contrary claims.

 Is this line of thinking valid?

-To begin with, there is overwhelming evidence that Peters letters are not addressed to the church, but to Jewish believers:
+To begin with, there is overwhelming evidence that Peters letters are addressed to a very specific segment of the church, to Jewish believers:

 Peter was the apostle to the Jews, not the Gentiles (Galatians 2:8), who were Paul's field of ministry (Romans 11:13).